 This means that people who sing fervently ought to be people whose lives are characterized by a gospel-motivated commitment to holiness.
 Their passion is the overflow of their pursuit.
 So if you want to be a Spirit-filled worship leader, seek holiness with reckless, grace-fueled abandon.

 At its core, this pursuit is a matter of confidence, meaning that if your confidence is in anything but the grace and power of Christ, you are guaranteed to find sin festering and wreaking havoc in your life and ministry.

 Thus in order for sin to be killed and holiness to thrive, we must put our whole confidence in Jesus and his provision for us in the outpouring of his Spirit.
 After all, to pursue holiness is to pursue Jesus himself, and to be confident in him alone.
-Apart from this, there is no such thing as ministry success in God’s economy.
+Apart from this, there is no such thing as ministry success in God’s economy, or Spirit filled worship.

 Therefore we must create space in our lives for the practices that the Holy Spirit uses to instill within us a greater confidence in Christ.
 Practically speaking, the path of confidence in Jesus is littered with trusted disciplines, which have been used throughout history to saturate lives with the gospel of life-transforming grace.
 These disciplines are nothing new, but when observed faithfully, they serve as means of gospel formation by which we receive more of and from the Holy Spirit:

 - A personal, well-rounded devotion to the Word and to prayer—these are the chief of all disciplines, especially for leaders in the church (Acts 6:4).

 - The development of relationships with godly people who can commit to speaking the truth to you in love by partnering with you in prayer, identifying areas of sin and weakness in your life, and helping you progress in holiness (Prov.
 26:7, 17; Eph.
 4:15; Jas.
 5:16-20).